-- 1. Explain that the blue vocabulary words are only clickable when the read-along audio is not playing. - Show students how to access the definition and pronunciation of a blue vocabulary word.
-(If you plan to require listening to the meanings of all the vocabulary words before reading along, tell students now.) - → Click a blue word and listen to the audio. - 3.
+- 1. Explain that the blue vocabulary words are only clickable when the read-along audio is not playing. - 2.
+Show students how to access the definition and pronunciation of a blue vocabulary word.
+(If you plan to require listening to the meanings of all the vocabulary words before reading along, tell students now.) - Click a blue word and listen to the audio. - Click X to close the vocabulary word window. - 3.
 Tell students that "read along" means to say words quietly while looking at each word and listening to the audio (see Teacher Tip).